System Call & Protection

 ...

-/* Student's code goes here (system call and memory exception). */
+/* Student's code goes here (System Call & Protection). */

 /* Student's code ends here. */